Kru301019/Masked-Face-Detection-using-Deep-Learning/README.md

-# Masked Face Detection using Machine Learning and Deep Learning
+# Masked Face Detection using Deep Learning

 This repository demonstrates the implementation of a **Masked Face Detection** system.
 The goal of the project is to classify whether a person is wearing a mask or not in images using both traditional machine learning and deep learning approaches.